 Falling behind on your energy bills can happen for any number of reasons.
-An extra cold winter, changes in income, unsuitable tariffs or payment methods, emergency and crisis situations and the impact of COVID-19 can all be to blame.
+An extra cold winter, changes in income, unsuitable tariffs or payment methods, emergency and crisis situations, and the impact of the cost of living crisis can all be to blame.

 Making contact with your supplier